ansible-collections/ibm_zos_cics/docs/source/modules/csd.rst

   exists (always, bool, )
-    True if the CSD data set exists.
+    True if the CSD exists.

 end_state (always, dict, )
-  The state of the CSD at the end of the task.
+  The state of the CSD at the end of the Ansible task.

   vsam (always, bool, )